mtib/mtib.github.io/_posts/2021-05-03-moving-to-denmark-[wip].md

     - Decide to take flat offered by landlord to establish a *base* in Denmark (considering Covid is a thing and entry could become impossible at any time)
 - 2021-04-30
     - Had call about flat
+        - 2800 DKK for flat+el
+        - 450 DKK for warm, with yearly return of unused warm
 - 2021-05-01
     - Cancel existing rent-contract
+    - Set most of my furniture for sale on [ebay-kleinanzeigen](https://ebay-kleinanzeigen.de/)
+- 2021-05-02
+    - Call with family, planning to move beginning of June with two cars
 - 2021-05-03
     - Old landlord responds to request to cancel but disagrees on deadline
+    - Connect with everyone I know on [linkedin](https://www.linkedin.com/in/mtib/)